vcntlee/WhichMovie/README.md

 # WhichMovie
 Popular Movies
-API_KEY is currently a blank string.
+In ui/HomeActivity.java, API_KEY is currently a blank string.
 Please insert with a working key.
 Thanks!